Heralded as a healthier alternative to other oils, MCT oil is used as a dietary supplement in cooking and for other topical uses.

 If you have trouble using up a bottle before its recommended “best by” date, you can prolong its life by storing it in a refrigerator.
 Unlike many other oils, MCT oil will not solidify when refrigerated.
 This can also make it great to use for chilled condiments and salad dressings.

 Like all oils, MCT oil can go bad.
 Fortunately, it has a relatively long shelf life, particularly when stored properly.

-Stored in ideal conditions, particularly if refrigerated, MCT oil can last for up to 2 years or even longer.
+Stored in ideal conditions, particularly if refrigerated, MCT oil can last up to two years or even longer.

 Most bottles of MCT oil will include a “best by” date on their packaging; however, MCT oil can usually be used past this date for many months.
 Just ensure there are no signs of spoilage.